 Conventional NDIR 1-2 second response time

-The NDIR500 is available with support for AK protocol, allowing easy integration with the test bench for improved test reliability and reduced workload.
+The NDIR500 and NDIR50 are available with support for AK protocol, allowing easy integration with the test bench for improved test reliability and reduced workload.

 Key Application Notes

 |Title||Flame Traverse Sampling||Data Type||Application note||Download File||cld06v01-fast-gas-analysis-traversing-a-methane-flame.pdf||Size||1.69 MB||Last Updated|

 |Title||Mobile CO&CO2 measurement on-board a diesel vehicle||Data Type||Application note||Download File||ndir11v01-mobile-co-co2-diesel.pdf||Size||461.45 KB||Last Updated|